microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgEntitlementManagementAssignmentRequest.md

               - `[Type <String>]`: recurrenceRangeType
           - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
       - `[SpecificAllowedTargets <IMicrosoftGraphSubjectSet[]>]`: The principals that can be assigned access from an access package through this policy.
-    - `[Catalog <IMicrosoftGraphAccessPackageCatalog1>]`: accessPackageCatalog
+    - `[Catalog <IMicrosoftGraphAccessPackageCatalog>]`: accessPackageCatalog
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Description <String>]`: The description of the access package.
     - `[DisplayName <String>]`: The display name of the access package.
 Supports $filter (eq, contains).
     - `[IsHidden <Boolean?>]`: Whether the access package is hidden from the requestor.
     - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
-  - `[AssignmentPolicy <IMicrosoftGraphAccessPackageAssignmentPolicy1>]`: accessPackageAssignmentPolicy
+  - `[AssignmentPolicy <IMicrosoftGraphAccessPackageAssignmentPolicy>]`: accessPackageAssignmentPolicy
   - `[ExpiredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
   - `[Schedule <IMicrosoftGraphEntitlementManagementSchedule>]`: entitlementManagementSchedule
   - `[State <String>]`: accessPackageAssignmentState
   - `[Status <String>]`: More information about the assignment lifecycle.
 Possible values include Delivering, Delivered, NearExpiry1DayNotificationTriggered, or ExpiredNotificationTriggered.
 Read-only.
-  - `[Target <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
+  - `[Target <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
-    - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization1>]`: connectedOrganization
+    - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization>]`: connectedOrganization
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`:
       - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.